cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise-free-aws-rhel.markdown

 ### Tutorials ###

+* [Configure and deploy a policy using sketches in the Design Center.][Configure and Deploy a Policy Using Sketches]

+  This tutorial
-* [Configure and deploy a policy using sketches in the Design Center.][Configure and Deploy a Policy Using Sketches (Enterprise Only)] This tutorial teaches you how to configure and deploy business policy by using the Design Center application in the Mission Portal.
+  teaches you how to configure and deploy business policy by using the Design Center application in the Mission Portal.
 Next, it shows you how to verify that your business policy is being activated by viewing the Reports in the Mission Portal.

-* [Create a standalone policy (Hello World).][Hello World] Whereas the above tutorial uses pre-defined policy (called sketches) that you can modify in the Mission Portal, this tutorial teaches you how to create business policy (promises) on the command line.
+* [Create a standalone policy (Hello World).][Hello World]

+  Whereas the above tutorial uses pre-defined policy (called sketches) that you can modify in the Mission Portal, this tutorial teaches you how to create business policy (promises) on the command line.
 Here, you can get a taste of the CFEngine language as you create standalone and executable scripts.

-* [Distribute files from a central location.][Distribute files from a central location] Whereas the first tutorial in this list teaches you how to deploy business policy through the Mission Portal, this advanced, command-line tutorial shows you how to distribute policy files from the Policy Server to all pertinent Hosts.
+* [Distribute files from a central location.][Distribute files from a central location]

+  Whereas the first tutorial in this list teaches you how to deploy business policy through the Mission Portal, this advanced, command-line tutorial shows you how to distribute policy files from the Policy Server to all pertinent Hosts.

 ### Recommended Reading ###